Safe(r) Spaces Policy

 This policy is a living document.
 We will update it periodically to include changes as they come up in the course of our learning and growing as an organization.
 We will formally review and update it at least once per year via committee review and community feedback survey.
 We are always open to feedback and input from our community at any time.

 If you witness or experience harm, harassment or discrimination in our spaces, we will do our best to intervene or respond in a safe and non-escalatory manner.
-There are many ways to notify us of an incident: in person to one of our staff or volunteers, via an anonymous Safer Spaces feedback box at the SOFM, via an anonymous online form, or via email to any of our board or staff.
+There are many ways to notify us of an incident: in person to one of our staff or volunteers, via an anonymous Safer Spaces feedback box at the SOFM, via an anonymous online form, or via email to our ombudsman at email@example.com

 What We Expect from Our Community